 Considering the availability and the price, Kinmiya can be the best to make lemon sour.

-However, to enjoy it as itself, Otsuru Shochu is much better taste than Korui Shochu.
+However, to enjoy it itself as Shochu, Otsuru Shochu is a much better taste than Korui Shochu.

 The Bottom Line

 Considering the cost performance, Kinmiya shochu is the best Japanese Shochu to make the best lemon sour.

 However, Yokaichi (mugi & kome) is better if you also want to enjoy the original shochu flavor in lemon sour and enjoy the shochu as it is.

 Lemon sour is a classic casual drink in Japan, so I normally don’t use top-shelf Shochu (like Honkaku shochu) for making it at home.

 Honestly, I use vodka to make lemon sour at home.

 If you want to know how to make lemon sour using lemon-infused vodka, please check out this post or